sambuddhac/MacroEnergy.jl/docs/src/User Guide/user_add_location.md

-# Adding a Location to an existing System
+# Adding a Location to a System

 Adding a new Location to a System requires two steps: